codydirks/housing/README.md

+# Introduction
+This repository defines a model inference API that can be deployed locally using Docker and Kubernetes.
+More details are below, but in quick summary:
+- Once the environment is properly configured, the API can be deployed using the `local_deploy.sh` script.
+- Once the API deployment is running on the local machine, it can be tested with the `simple_inference.py` script.

-# Environment
+# (Optional) Python Environment
-Create a Conda environment in one of the following ways:
+While not necessary for deployment, you can create a Conda environment to enable interacting with this Python code in one of the following ways:
 - Using the existing `conda_environment.yml`:
   ```
   conda env create -f conda_environment.yml